Sustainable Development Goal 16

 February 2026

-Corruption Perceptions index 2025.
+Corruption Perceptions Index 2025.
 Transparency International.
 Full report HERE (28 pages).
 "The global order is under strain from rivalry between major powers, and dangerous disregard for international norms.
 Armed conflicts and the climate crisis are having a deadly impact.
 Societies are also becoming more polarised.
 To meet these challenges, the world needs principled leaders and strong, independent institutions that act with integrity to protect the public interest.
 Yet, too often, we are seeing a failure of good governance and accountable leadership."
 Opening overview from the report's Executive Summary, page 6.

 ----------